truenas/documentation/content/en/hub/tasks/scheduled/cron-jobs.md

 `sh /mnt/pool1/helloWorld.sh`.
 Select a user to run the command or script.
 The user must have the necessary permissions to run it.
 Next, select a schedule for the script to run on.
 If a custom schedule is desired, select *Custom* and fill out the custom scheduler to meet your needs.
-The custom scheduler and can accept standard [cron input strings](https://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5) for the *Minutes*, *Hours*, and *Days*.
+The custom scheduler can accept standard [cron input strings](https://www.freebsd.org/cgi/man.cgi?query=crontab&sektion=5) for the *Minutes*, *Hours*, and *Days*.
 When *Hide standard output* (stdout) is unset, any standard output is mailed to the user account used to run the